 Linda Lawry, DWS, CWEDirector, LecturerLinda Lawry is the Director of the International Wine Center in New York.
 She is the primary lecturer for the Advanced Certificate, and a specialist lecturer for the Diploma.
 Her affiliation with the International Wine Center began in 1985.

 She is also an adjunct instructor at New York University, Department of Nutrition and Food Studies, where she has taught the Beverages Course for the past 10 years.

 Linda was the Director of the New York Office of Wine Institute, the trade organization that represents the wines of California.
 She has lectured widely and has been a judge in many wine competitions.
 She is a trained chef, with a Certificate with Honors from the New York Restaurant School.

-Her other associations include membership on the Board of Directors of the Society of Wine Educators, a Board Member of Les Dames d'Escoffier and Co-Chair of the program committee of the Culinary Historians of New York.
+Her other associations include membership on the Board of Directors of the Society of Wine Educators, a President of Les Dames d'Escoffier New York chapter and Co-Chair of the program committee of the Culinary Historians of New York.

 At IWC he continues his involvement with WSET®, where he divides his time between developing the WSET® provider program throughout the United States and helping IWC students navigate their way through the challenging Diploma program.
 Michael is a Certified Wine Educator through the Society of Wine Educators and completed his WSET® Diploma studies at IWC in 2005.